Give your sales teams the opportunity to REALLY grow!

 This is the one key that you're probably forgetting about amid the scripts and role-playing, and everything else that forces them to be somebody they're not.

-The thing is, they want the exact same things as you do - money.
+The thing is, they want the exact same thing as you do - money.
 They likely got into the sales role because of the almighty dollar, which is why you have a commission plan in place.
 THEY want to win just as badly, and possibly MORE than you, so you have to know that they're going to do whatever they can to win.

 It's up to YOU to decide whether they DO win, or sink with the large majority of their counterparts.